keepthrifty/keepthrifty.github.io/_posts/2018/2018-09-11-mini-retirement-mental-breakdown.md

 After a year of strategizing, testing, executing, and pivoting, I came to a realization. __It wasn't going to work.__

-The things I needed to do in order to successfully create a full-time income on my own came in conflict with my priorities, my values, or my talents.
+The things I needed to do in order to successfully create a full-time income on my own came into conflict with my priorities, my values, or my talents.
 Every day, I learned more about how hard entrepreneurship is and how, at least for now, it's not a great fit for me.

 Where a year ago, I had been a success in the eyes of my family and friends, I now felt like a complete and utter failure.